 1. Batch Cooking

 You probably already know about batch cooking (making groups at food for freezing or eating at one time), but you don’t ever do it.
-You assume you ain’t got time for that.

 But it doesn’t have to be the major chore it’s made out to be.
 Something as simple as boiling up a dozen eggs will give you something simple to grab and go (which means one less stop at the drive thru!)